celery/celery/docs/userguide/security.rst

 ------

-It is imperative that the broker is guarded from unwanted access, especially if it is publically accesible.
+It is imperative that the broker is guarded from unwanted access, especially if accessible to the public.
 By default, workers trust that the data they get from the broker has not been tampered with.
-See `Message Signing`_ for information on how to make the broker connection more trusthworthy.
+See `Message Signing`_ for information on how to make the broker connection more trustworthy.

 The first line of defence should be to put a firewall in front of the broker, allowing only white-listed machines to access it.

-Keep in mind that both firewall misconfiguration, and temproraily disabling the firewall, is common in the real world.
+Keep in mind that both firewall misconfiguration, and temporarily disabling the firewall, is common in the real world.
 Solid security policy includes monitoring of firewall equipment to detect if they have been disabled, be it accidentally or on purpose.